BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     The medieval French built beautiful cathedrals.
     A cathedral is a nice example of the physical reification of cultural motifs.
-    Joseph Campell referred to this as "the hieratic pantomime, making visible on earth the forms of heaven".
+    Joseph Campbell referred to this as "the hieratic pantomime, making visible on earth the forms of heaven".
 (TODO: citation)
     It's also a metaphor for what's always happening in a culture.
     Cultures aim to convert the raw materials of human effort into refined edifices in physical, intellectual, and emotional space.
 </p>